hiimmarco/hiimmarco/README.md

 # Hi there 👋

-I am an outcome-focused person who loves building things that delight their users.
+ I am a frontend developer who loves building things.
 I am experienced in the whole software development process as well as user research & testing, UX design, agile project management and search engine optimization.

 ## What I value

 - 💪  Teamwork